iitd-plos/baadal2.0/baadaltesting/sandbox/README.md

 Post Installation Instructions
 ------------------------------------------------
-* __README__ regarding Controller configuration can be found [here](https://github.com/apoorvemohan/newbaadal/tree/master).

 It is reccomended that these configurations are made before setting up sandbox as the files are copied into the sandbox during sandbox setup.
 Otherwise these files are found in __/baadal__ in respective VMs and can be updated there.
 * Once the VMs are created use __virsh__ to make changes to them
 * Do not run any __make clean-\*__ if you don't wish to loose the data of the vm
 * After installation of OS on these VMs (Host, Controller, Filer), ssh into them and run installation scripts located in __/baadal__